 ANZAC Day has been celebrated in Australia since October 1915 (in South Australia) then nationally on 25 April 1916.
 It has been a public holiday across the country since the mid-1920s.

-ANZAC Day is always commemorated on April 25, although some states allocate a replacement public holiday if it occurs on a weekend.
+ANZAC Day is always commemorated on April 25.
 In towns and cities, the day begins with a dawn service that, in it’s simplest form, includes the presence of a chaplain and a parade of veteran soldiers.
 After words of remembrance and a period of silence, a lone bugler plays the Last Post and the Reveille, the symbols of the order to ‘stand to’ before dawn on the battlefield.

 Later in the morning of ANZAC Day, across Australia and New Zealand, there are parades of veterans, armed forces, military and non-military volunteers, cadets and community groups, and dignitaries.